-Romm was laughing at our conversation.
-He dropped the twin blades and reached out to hold my shell.
+Rog was laughing at our conversation.
 “I will not harm you turtle.”

 I watched him test the strength of the shell.

-Romm said, “Lady Ri, the turtle is not a creature of these marsh lands.
-He is nothing like the creatures in our world.
+Rog said, “Lady Ri, the turtle is not a creature from this world.
 I think he walked through the temple door.”

-Lady Ri said, “Perhaps the temple demanded the sacrifice of our lost companion because of the prophecy.”
+Lady Ri said, “Perhaps the temple demanded the sacrifice of our lost companion, the foolish Gromm, because of the prophecy of sacrifice.”

-Romm said, “Aha, the turtle!
-Perhaps we found the key!”
+Rog said, “Aha, the turtle!
+We found the key!”

 Lady Ri said, “The world is ending.”